sarohan/sarohan.github.io/content/_index.md

 >
 > -- [Albert Camus](https://plato.stanford.edu/entries/camus/), [The Myth of Sisyphus](https://www.goodreads.com/book/show/91950.The_Myth_of_Sisyphus)

-I want security of systems to be abstracted away, so people don’t have to worry about it.
-Lately, I have been working on understanding GPU security, with a focus on confidential cloud computing.
+Security through abstraction, but not too much, just the right amount.
+Lately, I've been exploring the mystical world of NPUs on various production devices.
 Previously, I have worked on a microcontroller security, chiefly relating to aspects of control-flow integrity.
 In a more general sense, I am fascinated about the different aspects of how the security mechanisms of systems are designed.
 If it ain’t broke, break it.

-Currently, I am a Cybersecurity PhD student at Northeastern University in the Cyberspace Security and Forensics Lab.
-I am fortunate to be advised by Ziming Zhao.
+Currently, I am a Cybersecurity PhD student at Northeastern University, Boston, in the Cyberspace Security and Forensics (Cacti) Lab.
+I am fortunate to be advised by [Ziming Zhao](https://zzm7000.github.io).